Want to know which Hyundai Kona years excel and which lag behind?

 Hyundai Kona Generations

-The Hyundai Kona burst onto the scene in 2017, quickly making waves in the compact SUV world.
-It turned heads with its appealing looks, cozy interior, and impressive tech features right out of the gate.
+The Hyundai Kona burst onto the scene in 2017, quickly making waves in the small SUV world.
+It turned heads with its appealing looks, comfortable interior, and impressive tech features right out of the gate.

-Here’s a concise overview of Kona generations since its launch:
+Here’s a concise summary of Kona generations since its launch:

-When you’re choosing between generations, keep an eye out for notable design updates and tech improvements.
+When you’re choosing between generations, keep an eye out for major design updates and tech improvements.
 These could be game-changers in your decision-making process.

 Hyundai Kona Best, Neutral, and Worst Years

 So, how do we separate the Kona’s finest years from the rest?
-We dive into a whole bunch of factors:
+We dive into a thorough bunch of factors:

 - What owners are saying about reliability